YDX-2147483647/summaries/docs/course/statistical-digital-signal-processing.md

 Fisher information matrix $I_{ab} \coloneqq \expect \pdv{\ln p}{\theta^a} \pdv{\ln p}{\theta^b}$ is always positive semidefinite ($I_{ab} \succeq 0$), and it's positive definite ($I_{ab} \succ 0$) for regular statistical models.
 We'll only discuss the latter case.

+!!! info "Loewner order"

+    Let $A,B$ be two Hermitian matrices with same shape.
+We say that $A \succeq B$ if $A − B$ is positive semidefinite.
+Similarly, we say that $A \succ B$ if $A − B$ is positive definite.

 同标量形式，另一形式是

 $$